Relocating to Orange County,

 of beautiful coastline, and great employment (learn more about

-you will be relocating or moving to Orange County, California, one of
+you will be relocating to Orange County, CA, one of

 your main concerns will be housing.
 You may be asking, where